robinboncoeur/ArtAndAGI/docs/visual/Person2.md

 [A]
-ahh that’s lovely to hear, Robyn — chuffed right along with you! 🎉
+ahh that’s lovely to hear, girlfriend — chuffed right along with you! 🎉

 Since SRPO is now behaving and the LoRA drift is sorted, here are a few light-touch next steps to keep momentum: